BradHutchings/Mmojo-Server/deploy/macOS/README.md

-## Deploy Mmojo Server on mac OS
+## Deploy Mmojo Server on macOS
 **THIS GUIDE IS IN PROGRESS.**
 ### About this Guide
-In this guide, you will deploy Mmojo Server on mac OS.
+In this guide, you will deploy Mmojo Server on macOS.
 Your Mmojo Server will take advantage of the GPU cores inside your Mac's M-series CPU.

 <!-- SPONSOR -->
 I offer paid assistance over Zoom if you need it: